Johnryder23/VASP_workshop/README.md

 First, install [MkDocs](https://www.mkdocs.org/) and other dependencies in a Python virtual environment:

-## How to contribure to this workshop material
+## How to contribure to this workshop

 Commits to the 'main' branch are deployed automatically at https://johnryder23.github.io/VASP_workshop/ .